atox120/w266_final_project/experiments/README.md

 "resume_from_checkpoint":"/workspace/w266_final_project/src/checkpoints/mnli_prefix_relearn/checkpoint-100000"
 ```

-* max_step, learning rate and eval/save step need to be changed accordingly
+* max_step, learning rate and eval/save step can then be changed to suit your training schedule, for example:

 ```json
 "max_steps": 100000